Gluten-Free Dessert Recipes Customer Testimonials

 I threw all our boxed versions out, and inspired by her efforts, bought every gluten free dessert book I could find and started experimenting.
 That was last Fall.
 There have been a few successes, but most of the good things came simply from experimenting with and converting my old favorite recipes.
 Not so much from my immense new collection of recipe books.
 Oh, some were "okay" and definitely better than the boxed items.... but none were spectacular.
 (I didn't have tears pouring down my face)

 You and your wife, though,... your dessert recipes are different!!
 They are spectacular!
 And I can't wait to try the rest of them!
 Most celiacs (or those on a gluten free diet anyway) have gotten so used to mediocrity... and it doesn't have to be that way!
 NO MORE MEDIOCRITY!
 With a little extra time and effort, gluten free can be extraordinary.... maybe even better than wheat — maybe even (am I really saying this?) a blessing in disguise!!

 And to think I was scolding myself: "Kel, OF ALL THINGS - YOU DO NOT NEED yet ANOTHER GLUTEN FREE DESSERT BOOK!"
 Funny how life is never quite what you expect!!

-Thanks to you and your family, (and make sure you let me know when the new book is available!)
+Thanks to you and your family, (and make sure you let me know when your next book is available!)